DhruvJerald/synthax-update-/README.md

-well uhh its a project for our student club...? i dont have much to say
+well uhh its a project for our student club...? i dont have much to say and with winter theme